Art therapy

 Relationships

-I always fight with my mum / I don't get on well with my parents / I am always angry and loose easily my temper with my family / My parents were never there for me / I fight with my husband all the time / I can't communicate with my partner / I don't have time for myself / I always take care of others / I cannot say no / I always feel the victim
+I fight with my mum / I don't get on well with my parents / I am angry and loose easily my temper with my family / My parents were never there for me / I fight with my husband all the time / I cannot communicate with my partner anymore / I do not have time for myself / I always take care of others / I cannot say no / I always feel victim

 Wellbeing